RichNeum/RichNeum/README.md

 ## 👋 Hi there, I'm Richard!

-💡 **Business Intelligence Analyst** with 9+ years of experience using data to improve sales performance, streamline logistics, and support regulatory compliance.
-Adept at transforming complex datasets into clear, actionable insights that drive growth and operational efficiency.
+💡 **Healthcare Operations & Business Intelligence Analyst** with 9+ years of with spanning healthcare, business operations, procurement, and analytics.
+I build data-driven solutions that improve operational performance, automate reporting, and support strategic decision-making.
+Skilled in SQL, Power BI, Tableau, Excel, and process improvement, I enjoy turning complex data into actionable insights.
+My background in healthcare operations and emergency medical services gives me a practical perspective on solving real-world business challenges through analytics and technology.

 ---